Which place is cheaper, Aix-en-Provence or Avignon?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Avignon is around the same temperature as Aix-en-Provence in the summer.
-The temperature in Avignon is usually 24°C (75°F) in July, and Aix-en-Provence stays around 24°C (75°F).
+The daily temperature in Avignon averages around 24°C (75°F) in July, and Aix-en-Provence fluctuates around 24°C (75°F).

 In Aix-en-Provence, it's very sunny this time of the year.
 It's quite sunny in Avignon.
 In the summer, Avignon often gets around the same amount of sunshine as Aix-en-Provence.
 Avignon gets 354 hours of sunny skies this time of year, while Aix-en-Provence receives 366 hours of full sun.